“Peace begins with a smile” – Mother Theresa

 - Smile gently as if you have a delicious secret or a private joke.
 This isn’t a broad grin but more of an enigmatic Mona Lisa type smile.

 - Bring your energy to the space between your eyebrows (it’s called yin tang in Chinese medicine) and allow the smile to rest there.
-As you continue to smile the energy will expand feel as if it is moving backwards towards the center of your head.
+As you continue to smile the energy will expand feel as if it is moving back towards the center of your head.

 - Now take this energy and direct it in turn to each of your internal organs giving special attention to any area of your body that needs healing